brenstar/chemu/README.md

 * Function names are prefixed by their associated module name (see [Library Modules](#modules)) and an underscore.
 Following this prefix is a name in camel case or underscore delimited.
 * Each typedef should have its own header file
 * Typedefs should not define pointer types.
 The only exceptions are function pointers and opaque pointers (e.g. ChipTimer).
+* Inline functions must be implemented using an inline guard macro.
+This will allow for inline functions to be enabled/disabled at compile time

 # License